fpetruschke/gettingStarted-FatFree/README.md

 Have an eye on your live-log: `sudo tail -f /var/log/apache2/error.log`

 There you can find information if your project is still misconfigured.

-Keep that console window open.
+Keep that console window open when you're browsing your application.

-**Now** open your browser and go to `localhost/test/gettingStarted/`
+**Now** open your browser and go to `http://localhost/gettingStarted-FatFree/`
 :tada: Voíla! :tada:

 --------